kahrendt/esphome-on-device-wake-word/README.md

+# ESPHome 2024.2 officially includes the ``micro_wake_word`` component.
+The latest training framework is available in the [microWakeWord repository](https://github.com/kahrendt/microWakeWord).
+All future updates will happen in microWakeWord and ESPHome directly, so this repository is now archived.

-# On Device Wake Word Detection for ESPHome's Voice Assistant Component
+## On Device Wake Word Detection for ESPHome's Voice Assistant Component
 This component implements wake word detection on the ESPHome device itself.
 It currently implements "Hey Jarvis" as the wake word, but any custom word/phrase is possible after training a new model.
 The ``micro_wake_word`` component starts the assist pipeline immediately after detecting the wake word without using Wyoming-openWakeWord.

 It works well with comparable performance to openWakeWord.
 The detection latency is extremely low, nearly always faster than an ESP32 device using the openWakeWord pipeline.